apache/incubator-kie-tools/examples/micro-frontends-multiplying-architecture-base64png-editor/README.md

 A `.base64png` file is a PNG image converted to base64 without its headers (e.g. data:image/png;base64).

+To see it in action, refer to the [Base64 PNG Editor on Webapp](../micro-frontends-multiplying-architecture-base64png-editor-on-webapp/), the [Base64 PNG Editor VS Code Extension](../micro-frontends-multiplying-architecture-base64png-editor-vscode-extension/), or the [Base64 PNG Editor Chrome Extension](../micro-frontends-multiplying-architecture-base64png-editor-chrome-extension/) examples.

 ---

 Apache KIE (incubating) is an effort undergoing incubation at The Apache Software